SilveriteKnight/Group_Project/Assets/Unity Store Assets/Scripts/Time Of Day System Free/Shaders/Readme.txt

-"Unity-Custom-Procedural-Skybox" shader is property of the Unity Tecnologies.
+"Unity-Custom-Procedural-Skybox" shader is property by Unity Technologies.